Stanvidal/Github-Ping-Touring-Services/README.md

 # Installation

 To be able to run our program, make sure to have:
-- A python programming language: We used on a macbook Pro macOS.
-We also used pycharm as our programming environment.
+- A python programming language: We used python on a macbook Pro macOS.
+We also used PyCharm 2022.2 (Edu) as our programming environment.
 - Libraries: heapq

 To download the libary, type: